 Tea Factory Museum

 I am a tea lover through and through.
-My favorite is this Organic Black Leaf Tea.

 The next stop was at the Ooty Tea Factory and Museum.
 We learnt the history of tea in the museum.
 Then we saw a live demo of tea making.
 We saw the journey the tea leaves make till they become high-grade tea dust.